andyhmltn/quay/README.md

 Quay: Super Simple key binding
 =========

-**Please note: This is an MVP!
-Not all features may work correctly**

 Quay is a super simple script that allows you to easily bind key shortcuts to functions using javascript.
 For instance, say you had this function:

 	var say_hello = function() {